mobook/MO-book/pyomo_style_guide.md

 * Post-processing and analysis of solution data
 * Model testing and validation

-A typical deployment omits the model development and validation steps, but may integrate the remaining elements into existing application workflows.
-This style guide support these workflows emphasizing modularity and clean interfaces between successive steps.
+Subsequent  deployment of Pyomo model will omit the development and validation steps, but may integrate the remaining elements into existing application workflows.
+This style guide support by development and deployment  workflows by emphasizing modularity and clean interfaces between successive steps.

 ## Coding Conventions

 ### Use `pyo` for the Pyomo namespace

-The preferred namespace convention for Pyomo is `pyo`
+For consistency with Pyomo [documentation](https://pyomo.readthedocs.io/en/stable/pyomo_overview/abstract_concrete.html) and the Pyomo book, the preferred namespace convention for Pyomo is `pyo`

 ```python
 import pyomo.environ as pyo
 ```

-Use of `pyo`  provides consistency with Pyomo [documentation](https://pyomo.readthedocs.io/en/stable/pyomo_overview/abstract_concrete.html) and the Pyomo book.
 The usage

 ```python
 # don't do this
 from pyomo.environ import *
 ```

-Is strongly discouraged.
-In special cases where a less verbose style is desired, such as presentations or introducing Pyomo to new users, explicitly import the needed Pyomo objects.
-For example
+Is strongly discouraged For special cases where a less verbose style is needed, such as presentations or introducing Pyomo to new users, a better practice is to explicitly import the needed Pyomo objects as shown in this example:

 ```python
 # for presentations or teaching examples